augeas/TransMediaLint/README.md

 ## Getting Started

 If you want to play along with the story so far, first get [docker-compose](https://docs.docker.com/compose/), and clone the repo.
+You'll need to rename ["eg_settings.py"](https://github.com/augeas/TransMediaLint/blob/master/transmedialint/transmedialint/eg_settings.py) to "settings.py" and edit it to add a [Guardian API key](https://open-platform.theguardian.com/access/).
 The containers can be pulled and built with the script the initializes the database.
 It'll take a while:

 ```git clone https://github.com/augeas/TransMediaLint.git
 cd TransMediaLint